developit/karmatic/README.md

 ```

 ... now you can run your tests using `npm t`.
 Here's a [minimal example repo](https://gist.github.com/developit/acd8a075350eeb6574439e92888c50cf).

+Use Webpack instead?
+Replace `rollup` with `webpack` in the installation command above and Karmatic will use your webpack config to bundle instead

 ### Test File Patterns